aaronsaray/aaronsaray.com/_posts/2009-11-04-chaining-methods-in-php.markdown

     single
     neato

 Each of these methods are pretty self explanatory.
-The only one that is slightly different is the twin()/single() methods.
-Note how the twin() method is returning the value of another method directly.
+The only one that is slightly different is the `twin()`/`single()` methods.
+Note how the `twin()` method is returning the value of another method directly.
 The chain remains solid and connected.